ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/readme.md

 # Core Generative AI Techniques

 In this lession you'll learn some practical skills for building AI-enabled .NET applications.
-Concepts include large language model completions, Retrieval-Augmented Generation (RAG), Audio/Video analysis and even AI Agents.
+Concepts include large language model completions and chat, Retrieval-Augmented Generation (RAG), Audio/Video analysis and even AI Agents.

 ---

 #### What you'll learn in this lesson:

-- 🌟 LLM completions/chat flows
+- 🌟 LLM completions and chat flows
-- 🔗 Functions & Plugins with LLMs
+- 🔗 Functions & plugins with LLMs
 - 🔎 Retrieval-Augmented Generation (RAG)
 - 👀 Vision-based AI approaches
 - 🔊 Audio creation and transcription